PedroCristo/portfolio_project_1/README.md

          -   The El Messiri, sans-serif is used to display the hotels name on the cards.
     -   #### Imagery

           - 3 background images one in the Header and another two in the Banner Section.
-They are webp files.
           - 6 Images for the icones in the Tust Section wit the size of 48px by 48px.
 They are PNG files.
           - 2 images in the about section with the size of 680px by 410px.
-They are webp files.
           - 12 images for the Top Trips Section and City Breack Section with the size of 1440px by 1920px displayed on desktop and tablet.
-They are webp files.
           - 12 images for the Top Trips Section and City Breack Section with the size of 950px by 713px displayed on mobile devices.
-They are webp files.
           - 8 Images in the Partners Section with the size of 580px by 280px.
-All webp files.
           - 1 image GiF animation in the Thanks Page.
+          - Please Note (All images were converted to the webp files except the 6 images in the trust section).

     -   #### Videos
         - The Landing Page has one video as a background displaying in muted, loop and autoplay.